-Treatment should continue until a cure is achieved and healthy nail has regrown.
+Treatment should continue until a healthy nail has regrown.
 This usually takes about 6 months for the fingernails and about 9 to 12 months for the toenails.
 Fungal nail infections are hard to treat and a full cure depends on several factors, including how badly damaged the nail is.
-While Rejuvenail can cure the fungal nail infection it cannot repair the damage, therefore a full cure can be expected in up to 30% of people.
+While Rejuvenail can treat the fungal nail infection it cannot repair the damage, therefore a full cure can be expected in up to 30% of people.
 It is important to continue treatment until nails are clear otherwise the condition can get worse again.
 You should consult your doctor if your symptoms worsen or do not improve after 6 months for fingernails and 12 months for toenails.

 If more than 50% of the nail is affected, please consult your healthcare professional.